big-o/toolbox/sqlplay/README.rst

 SQLPlay
 =======

-Generates tables of random SQL data based on the schemas you define.
+Generates tables of random data based on the schemas you define, and loads them into a SQL database of your choice.

 A "schema" consists of the table size, table field names and possible values.
 You can specify whether to randomly select values from the allowed choices with replacement